John Paul Caponigro

-Exhibits

-From 1990 to 2011 John Paul Caponigro has had over 110 group and solo shows.
-He has shown internationally in Italy at the Museo Archeologico Regionale, Val d’Aosta, and the VIR, SpA, Milan.
-John has shown his work in the United States in galleries and museums such as the Palm Beach Photographic Centre Museum, Delray Beach, FL and the Pingree Gallery in East Hampton, NY, and the Pasadena Museum of California Art, CA. He has a yearly gallery showing of his newest work each August at his gallery/studio in Cushing, ME.
+John Paul Caponigro (born June 23, 1965) is an environmental fine art landscape photographer.

+Early life and education

+John Paul Caponigro was born in Boston.
+He is the son of the American photographer Paul Caponigro and Eleanor Caponigro, a graphic designer.
+He attended Yale University, and the University of California, Santa Cruz where he was trained as a painter and later as a photographer.

+Life and work

+After college Caponigro moved to Maine and became an artist in residence at the Center for Creative Imaging.
+He now works with photo-based digital imaging as his primary medium.

+Caponigro contributes to photographic and news publications.
+These include Apple.com, and The Huffington Post.
+In 2000 Adobe Press published his first book Adobe Master Class.
+It was followed up with a second printing in 2003.
+This book describes techniques and use of digital technology for artistic purposes.
+He has also self-published catalogs of his work.
+Caponigro has authored DVDs on Photoshop techniques through Acme Educational, a digital media learning resource.

+Exhibitions

+He has shown in Italy at the Museo Archeologico Regionale, Val d'Aosta.
+Pieces of his Antarctica work were shown at the Peabody Essex Museum in Salem Massachusetts in 2008.

 Collections

-John Paul's photographic work is included in corporate and museum collections.
-These include Estée Lauder and Pfizer, Princeton University and The Museum of Fine Arts Houston.
-The Smithsonian Museum of American National History has a collection of John Paul's work that includes one of every media that he has used.
+Caponigro's photographic work is included in museum collections.
+These include Princeton University and The Museum of Fine Arts Houston.
+The National Museum of American History has a collection of Caponigro's work that includes one of every media that he has used.
 This collection includes his early silver gelatin prints, his current pigmented ink prints, preliminary sketches and his print-on-demand books.
 The Smithsonian is also collecting the tools he uses to produce his work, this includes his software, computers, printers, cameras and cell phones.

-John interviewed over 40 of the great American photographers from 1995 through 2007.
+Caponigro interviewed over 40 American photographers from 1995 through 2007.
 These dialogs were published in Camera Arts Magazine the audio tapes of which are now archived at the Eastman House Library, Rochester, New York.
-The transcripts of these dialogs can be viewed on John Paul Caponigro's website.

-Lectures

-John Paul Caponigro lectures at trade-shows, professional organizations, educational institutions, and corporations, including: MIT, Penn State, RIT, Microsoft, Photo Plus, ASMP and Photoshop World.
-In 2010 John spoke on creativity for TEDx Dirgo.

 Awards

-In 2002 Caponigro won the honor of being voted one of Zoom Magazine's 15 Best Artists of Past 30 Years.
 In 2003 he was Photo District News' Annual Winner, and in 2008 he won the Communication Arts Award of Excellence.